taghof/Navigation-for-Robots-with-WIFI-and-CV/_posts/2012-01-12-Enabling-The-Drone-USB-Port.markdown

 	"File systems -> Native language support -> NLS ISO 8859-1  (Latin 1..."
 	"File systems -> Native language support -> NLS UTF-8"

-	Furthermore, for a USB stick to be recognized as a SCSI disk, we must add SCSI support by selecting:
+	For a USB stick to be recognized as a SCSI disk, we must add SCSI support by selecting:
 	"Device Drivers -> SCSI device support -> SCSI disk support"

 	Now the selected modules can be compiled by running: